facephi/sdk-mobile-documentation/docs/resources/Selphi_widget_ios.md

 ### 2.1.
 Required libraries and configuration

-In order to add the required libraries, from the “Build Phases” tab, you should add the following libraries in the “Embedded binaries” section:
+In order to add the required libraries, from the "Build Phases" tab, you should add the following libraries in the "Embedded binaries" section:

 - Extractor library: `FPBExtractoriOS.framework`
 - Selphi Widget library: `FPhiWidgetSelphi.framework`